-- For investors who have used their CPF monies to buy Thakral Corporation Ltd's shares, this Annual Report is forwarded to them at the request of the CPF Approved Nominees and is sent solely FOR INFORMATION ONLY. - 2.
-This Proxy Form is not valid for use by CPF investors and shall be ineffective for all intents and purposes if used or purported to be used by them. - CPF investors who wish to attend the Meeting as an observer must submit their requests through their CPF Approved Nominees within the time frame specified.
+- For investors who have used their CPF monies to buy Thakral Corporation Ltd's shares, this Annual Report is forwarded to them at the request of the CPF Approved Nominees and is sent solely FOR INFORMATION ONLY. - This Proxy Form is not valid for use by CPF investors and shall be ineffective for all intents and purposes if used or purported to be used by them. - CPF investors who wish to attend the Meeting as an observer must submit their requests through their CPF Approved Nominees within the time frame specified.
 If they also wish to vote, they must submit their voting instructions to the CPF Approved Nominees within the time frame specified to enable them to vote on their behalf.

-I/We, (Name), NRIC C/Pas sport No
+I/We, (Name), NRIC/Passport No

 of

+(Address)

-being a member/members of Thakral Corpora tion Ltd (the "Com pany "), hereby appoint: (/ Address)
+being a member/members of Thakral Corporation Ltd (the "Company"), h nereby appoint:

-Name NRIC/Passport No. Proportion of Shareholdings
+Name ame NRIC/Passport No. Proportion of S Proportion of Shareholdings

-Addr ess No. of Shar es %
+No. of Shares %

-and/c

-DIO/Decessor Ne D - (0 la a calla -1-0
+Address

+and/or

-Name NRIC/Passport No. Proportion of Shareholding
+Name NRIC/Passport No. Proportion of S Proportion of Shareholdings

-No. of Shar es %
+No. of Shares %

-Addr 988
+Address ·

+an of the Meeting as my/our proxy/proxies •

+or failing him/her, the Chairman of the Meeting as my/our proxy/proxies to vote for me/us on my/our behalf at the Annual General Meeting (the "Meeting") of the Company to be held on 24 April 2014 at 3.00 p.m. at Cinnamon Room, Level 5, Novotel Singapore Clarke Quay, 177A River Valley Road, Singapore 179031 and at any adjournment thereof.
+I/We direct my/our proxy/proxies to vote for or against the Resolutions proposed at the Meeting as indicated hereunder.
+If no specific direction as to voting is given or in the event of any other matter arising at the Meeting and at any adjournment thereof, the proxy/proxies will vote or abstain from voting at his/her discretion.
+The authority herein includes the right to demand or to join in demanding a poll and to vote on a poll.

-nanding a poll and to vote on a poll. e indicate your vote "For" or "Against" wit Resolutions relating to: F or Against
+Please indicate your vote "For" or "Against" with a tick [√] within the box provided.)

-1 Directors' Report and Audited Accounts for the year ended 31 C ecember 2012

-2 Re-election of Mr. Inderbethal Singh Thakral as a Director

-3 Re-election of Mr. Pratap Chinnan Nambiar as a Director

-4 Re-appointment of Mr. Natarajan Subramaniam as a Director

-5 Re-appointment of Mr. Kartar Singh The

-6 Re-appointment of Mr. Lee Ying Cheun

-7 Approval of Directors' fees amounti 31 December 2013, to be paid quarterly for the year ending

-8 Re-appointment of Deloitte & Touche Ll LP as Auditors

-9 Authority to allot and issue shares

-10 10 Renewal of Shareholders' Mandate for Interested Person Transactions
+No. Resolutions relating to: For Against 1 Directors' Report and Audited Accounts for the year ended 31 December 2013 2 Re-election of Mr. Ting Sii Tien @ Yao Sik Tien as a Director 3 Re-appointment of Mr. Natarajan Subramaniam as a Director 4 Re-appointment of Mr. Kartar Singh Thakral as a Director 5 Re-appointment of Mr. Lee Ying Cheun as a Director 6 Approval of Directors' fees amounting to \$\$485,500 for the year ending 31 December 2014, to be paid quarterly in arrears 7 Re-appointment of Deloitte & Touche LLP as Auditors 8 Authority to allot and issue shares 9 Renewal of Shareholders' Mandate for Interested Person Transactions

-Dated this day of 2013 3
+Dated this day of 2014 Dated inis (187/ ()) /()14

-1 Tota I number of Shares in· No. o f Shares
+Total number of Shares in: No. of Shares

-(a) CDP Register 140.0 - Chares
+(a) CDP Register

-(b) Register of Member rs
+(b) Register of Members

-l l (~)